gerardpuigl/Spring-custom-starter-and-sample/spring-boot-custom-starter-persistence/README.md

-# Wefox Starter Persistence Module
+# Custom Starter Persistence Module

-Add multitenancy configuration in Posgresql database.
-In the future may include more libraries or configuration related with persistency.
+Based on Spring Jpa and Postgresql, contains persistence dependencies and a class to make the entities auditable.

 ## What includes?
-1. **tenant-postgresql-spring-boot-starter**.
-Enables wefox passport propagation for postresql database in order to support multi tenancy.
+1. **Persistence dependencies**
-2. **passport-context-threadlocal**.
-Enables basic passport context classes.
+2. **AuditEntity** It needs to be extend from it to include Audit to manage automatically

 ## Setup